• Skip to content

 In a world where employees don’t experience the same tenure as earlier generations, losing tacit knowledge can have an impact on organizations that are strong in culture and tradition.

-Tacit knowledge can offer a competitive advantage because competitors will have a difficult time replicating it.
+Tacit knowledge can offer a competitive advantage because competitors will have difficulty replicating it.

-It makes up the inner workings of the organization, how it thinks, how it responds, how it does, how it gets along, how it cares – it is the culture.
+It makes up the inner workings of the organization—how it thinks, responds, does, gets along, and cares—it is the culture.

 Do you have a handle on your organization’s tacit knowledge?